 To determine the status of CONSENT and SEXUAL ASSAULT laws in your state, read “Your Consent – The Key to Conquering SexualAssault”

 Together, we can make a meaningful difference in how ALL sexual assaults are treated by law enforcement and the courts!

 - Read Your Consent – The Key to Conquering Sexual Assault

 - Pass it along to the legislators in your area.

-- Demand they enact the law that will recognize and prevent sexual assault, now, and for generations to come!
+- Demand that they define consent in the laws of your jurisdiction to prevent sexual assaults, now, and for generations to come!

-© Copyright, Joyce M. Short- All rights reserved
+© Copyright, Consent Awareness Network PBC- All rights reserved